apache/iotdb/docs/Development-Contributing.md

     2. Write a detailed description.
 For bug reports, this should ideally include a short reproduction of the problem.
 For new features, it may include a design document.
     3. Set the required fields:
         1. Issue Type.
 Generally, Bug, Improvement and New Feature are the only types used in IoTDB.
         2. Priority.
 Set to Major or below; higher priorities are generally reserved for committers to set.
 The main exception is correctness or data-loss issues, which can be flagged as Blockers.
-JIRA tends to unfortunately conflate “size” and “importance” in its Priority field stringValues.
+JIRA tends to unfortunately conflate “size” and “importance” in its Priority field values.
 Their meaning is rough:
             1. Blocker: pointless to release without this change as the release would be unusable to a large minority of users.
 Correctness and data loss issues should be considered Blockers.
             2. Critical: a large minority of users are missing important functionality without this, and/or a workaround is difficult
             3. Major: a small minority of users are missing important functionality without this, and there is a workaround